Back to home

 How Lucida works

-Does Lucida write back to our chart?
+Does Lucida write back to our clinical chart?

 Can Lucida work with paper charts?